Is it realistic not to get reconstruction surgery?

 How does an ACL heal?
 Is it all about blood?

-Doctors shared a case history (9) of a 12 year old boy who grievously injured his knee after being hit by a car – the boy was also a high level hockey player.
+In one case, (14) doctors shared the history of a 12 year old boy who grievously injured his knee after being hit by a car – the boy was also a high level hockey player.
 What makes this story so amazing is that the knee damage was so severe in regard to broken bones, that an ACL reconstruction surgery had to be postponed until the other damaged healed.
 When doctors went in 14 months later to start the processes of ACL reconstruction, they found a completely regenerated ACL.
 The attending doctors point out that the body of evidence says that this should not have happened.
 The medical literature states a completely ruptured ACL does not heal because blood and healing cells cannot reach it.

 Yet, their patient with traumatic knee injury with multiple ruptured ligaments healed over the course of 20 months.